alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 compose
 ```

+It does not make every transformation cheap or useful.
+It does make fewer transformations semantically dangerous.

 Effects are necessary.
 A useful program eventually sends the email, writes the row, reads the clock, calls the API, and mutates state.
 Effectful calls need a different contract.
 They may still be safe to retry, cache, parallelize, or reorder, but some other property has to make that true: idempotency, retry-safety, cache-safety, thread-safety, transactionality, or an explicit effect boundary.

 Purity has been discussed for a long time in functional programming, programming-language theory, and UI systems that keep rendering deterministic.
 I am using it here for a smaller programming question: